-Patheriya Lease-I & Patheriya Lease-II limestone mines is an operational mine.
-The mines are administratively operated from a single point located at Patheriya- Lease I. The infrastructure like administrative buildings, workshop, magazine, lubricant and diesel storage already exists inside the Patheriya-I mine, which are common for Pathariya Lease -I & II and proposed Nandini Khundini Mine.
-Environment Management Department already exists and is located at Jamul Cement Works plant, take care of plant and all the intigarted limestone mines Environment Management System.
-Existing EMD is adequate to perform the responsibilities of the proposed mines.
+Pathriya Lease-II limestone mines is an operational mine.
+Both the mines of ACC are administratively operated from Patheriya-I mines.
+The infrastructure like administrative buildings, workshop, magazine, lubricant and diesel storage already exists inside the Patheriya-I mine, which will be shared by Pathariya II mine.
+Environment Management Department already exists.
+The existing EMD structure is adequate to perform the responsibilities of the proposed mines expansion.